Mike Sanford was named the Indiana State head football coach on December 14, 2012 and is in his second season in charge of the Sycamore program.

 “Mike Sanford is a tremendous football coach, but just as important he is great with young people," Mike Riley, head coach of Oregon State said.
 "He will be a great leader of the program and an excellent teacher for the young men of the Indiana State team.
 This is a terrific hire for the University.”

 Sanford's NCAA Division I coaching experience includes stints at Notre Dame, USC, Purdue, Long Beach State, Virginia Military Institute and Army.

 As an assistant coach, Sanford has participated in 12 bowl games with five different programs.
 As the wide receivers coach at USC from 1989-96, Sanford assisted in two Pac-10 championships and two Rose Bowl victories (vs. Michigan in 1990 and Northwestern in 1996).
 Three of his Trojan receivers were selected in the first round of the NFL Draft: Curtis Conway in 1992, Johnnie Morton in 1993 and Keyshawn Johnson, the No. 1 overall pick in the 1996 draft and a consensus All-American in 1995.

 As a player, Sanford was a reserve quarterback for USC's 1973 and 1974 Rose Bowl teams (the 1974 team beat Ohio State for the national championship).
 He played free safety in 1976 when USC beat Michigan in the Rose Bowl and finished second in the nation.

-Sanford, born April 20, 1955, and his wife Melinda have two grown children, a daughter, Lindsay, and a son, Mike, Jr., who is currently the running backs coach and recruiting coordinator at Stanford and was the quarterback at Boise State from 2001-04.
+Sanford, born April 20, 1955, and his wife Melinda have two grown children, a daughter, Lindsay, and a son, Mike, Jr., who is currently the offensive coordinator at Boise State, where he played quarterback from 2001-04.